-- 1. Pony Clubs do not need to appoint a Chief Steward for their events. - 2.
-At Area Eventing Trials and NZPCA Eventing Championships refer to NZPCA Eventing Championship and Area Selection Regulations.
+1. Pony Clubs do not need to appoint a Chief Steward for their events.

+2. At NZPCA Eventing Championships refer to NZPCA Eventing Championship and Area Selection Regulations.

-Class Course Designer Technical Cross Delegate Judge
+Class Course Designer Technical Delegate Cross Judge

 NZPCA 65 List 3 or List 3 or List 3 or

 above above above

 NZPCA 80 List 3 or List 3 or List 3 or

 above above above

 List 3 or List 3 or List 3 or

 above above above

-NZPCA 95 One of these officials must be List 2 or above
+NZPCA 95 One of these official must be List 2 or above

-List 3 or List 3 or List 3 or
+List 3 or above List 3 or List 3 or above above

-above above above

-NZPCA 105 One of these offic must be List 2 of above
+NZPCA 105 One of these officia must be List 2 above

 NZPCA 110 List 2 or List 2 or List 2 or

 above above above